backstage/backstage/docs/features/software-templates/authorizing-parameters-steps-and-actions.md

 }
 ```

-With this permission policy, spiderman won't be able to execute the debug:log action.
+With this permission policy, the user `spiderman` won't be able to execute the debug:log action.

 You can also restrict the input provided to the action by combining multiple rules.
 In the example below, spiderman won't be able to execute debug:log when passing `{ "message": "not-this!" }` as action input: